lammps/lammps/doc/src/Modify_contribute.rst

   and your name and email address at the top, like other user-contributed LAMMPS source files.
 They need to create a class that is inside the LAMMPS namespace.
-To simplify maintenance, we may ask to adjust the progamming style and formatting style to closer match the rest of LAMMPS.
+To simplify maintenance, we may ask to adjust the programming style and formatting style to closer match the rest of LAMMPS.
 We bundle a clang-format configuration file that can help with adjusting the formatting, although this is not a strict requirement.